For the complete documentation index, see llms.txt

 npx create-mn-app my-app

-npx create-mn-app my-app --template counter
+npx create-mn-app my-app --template battleship

 Bulletin board